T - type of SQLValuepublic interface GroupingSQLValue<T> extends SQLValue<T>

 SQL fragment.
 This allows complex transformations

 that do not change the grouping result to be optimised.
-Not all SQLValue
+Not all SQLValues can be used

 to implement a group-by so this interface needs to be implemented explicitly though there is a default